Skip to main content

 MAJOR PUBLICATIONS

-Brooks also recently published a substantially revised and expanded second edition of his book Punishment (2012, 2nd ed 2021) launched in the Houses of Parliament.
+Brooks published a substantially revised and expanded second edition of his book Punishment (2012, 2nd ed 2021) launched in the Houses of Parliament.
 This work develops a new “unified theory” of punishment identified by Research Councils UK as one of the top 100 Big Ideas for the Future in British universities.
 John Gardner described this work in this way: “whose grasp of the literature and feel for the issues is second to none” and Rutgers’ Criminal Law & Criminal Justice book review said: “Thom Brooks’ Punishment is a rare thing: a book about a complex and important topic that is both of interest for experts and accessible to non-experts.”
 Brooks’s related work on capital punishment is quoted approvingly by the Connecticut Supreme Court in support of the “watershed” case State v.
 Santiago (Santiago II), 318 Conn.
 1, 105 (2015) abolishing the death penalty in his native state.

 CURRENT PROJECTS

 Crime and Punishment: Brooks has developed policies for tackling fraud and economic crime and better support for victims.
 He is currently writing on theories of punishment with interest in the historical development of what he’s coined ‘penal pluralism’ and its contemporary relevance.
 He was a member of the Crown Prosecution Service (CPS) North East Community Involvement Panel.
+Brooks has also supported the work of the UK’s Ministry of Justice (MOJ) and has submitted written evidence to the UK’s Sentencing Review focused on reform of how statutory purposes for sentencing function together.

 Philosophy & Public Policy: Brooks has broad interests in this area.
 His book The Trust Factor collects his columns and op-eds from over two decades covering major issues in American politics and British politics – and quoted in the House of Lords Queen’s Speech Debate in 2022.
 ITV News called him “the man behind Leave and Remain” after he was quoted by the Electoral Commission in its report on why the planned European Union Referendum should be reworded, which the Commission and David Cameron’s government accepted.
 He was a “Brexpert” on Brexit matters for the UK’s Sky News and USA’s CNN.
 His work supporting legal reforms has been noted, most recently in relation to the National Security Act.
 Brooks is currently under contract for a major new book on jurisprudence.
+He has given written and oral evidence to the Labour Party’s National Policy Forum.
+In 2024, he co-edited a book with Catherine Atkinson MP and David Drew British Legal Reform: An Agenda for Change (Policy Press) organized with the Society of Labour Lawyers with endorsements from the Solicitor General Sarah Sackman, former Attorney General Lord Falconer of Thoroton, Phillipe Sands KC and Patrick Diamond.

 Research Interests British Politics